-The independent machines are nice and simple.
-Each of the attractions has its own machine operating all by itself, and you can get one Fastpass for each of these rides without affecting any other Fastpasses you might want.
+The two independent machines are nice and simple.
+You can get one Fastpass without affecting any other Fastpasses you might want.

-You can have, in most cases, one Disneyland and one DCA networked Fastpass in addition to the above standalone Fastpasses.
-Once you get one networked Fastpass, you are not allowed another "networked" Fastpass within the same park (either DL or DCA) until one of these two events happens:
+You can have, in most cases, one DLP and one DCAP networked Fastpass in addition to the above "disconnected" Fastpasses.
+Once you get one networked Fastpass, you are not allowed another "networked" Fastpass within the same park (either DLP or DCAP) until one of these two events happens:

 One of the most important tricks to maximize your "networked" Fastpass usage is to get a new networked Fastpass prior to using the one you already have.
 Let's look at an example:

-So, at any given time a Fastpass user can theoretically possess one or two Fastpasses for each of the stand-alone Fastpass attractions plus one or two of the networked attractions in each park (depending on return times in relation to the two-hour rule).
+So, at any given time a Fastpass user can theoretically possess Fastpasses for each of the stand-alone Fastpass attractions plus one or two of the networked attractions in each park (depending on return times in relation to the two-hour rule).

-Rather than thinking of Fastpass as two systems (Disneyland and DCA) think of it as five systems ( Roger Rabbit's Car Toon Spin, Radiator Springs Racers, World of Color, the Disneyland networked system, and the DCA networked system) and that you can have one or two from each system at any given time.
-Never use a Fastpass from one of the four systems before getting a new Fastpass from that system.
+Rather than thinking of Fastpass as two systems (DLP and DCAP) think of it as four systems (Buzz Lightyear Astro Blasters, World of Color, the DLP networked system, and the DCAP networked system) and that you can have one [or possbily two for the ride Fastpasses] Fastpass from each system at any given time.
+To make best use of Fastpasses, do not use a Fastpass from the DLP or DCAP systems before attempting to get a new Fastpass from that system.